sushantasinha/MavenTutorials/README.md

 6. import: used for pom based, not for jar or war

-In parent pom, if we add this, it will actually denotes, we will not needed to add the <version> for junit whereever we add it in parent and child pom
+In parent pom, if we add this, it will actually denotes, we will not needed to add the "version" for junit wherever we add it in parent and child pom.
 So, this will ensure, we are using same junit version throughout all the parent and child projects.
-Still if we define the junit version in child amd/or parent project under <dependencies>, it will override the managed version which is mentioned under <dependencyManagement>
+Still if we define the junit version in child amd/or parent project under <dependencies>, it will override the managed version which is mentioned under "dependencyManagement"

 ```
 <dependencyManagement>